Consensus on Dynamic Stochastic Block Models: Fast Convergence and Phase Transitions: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we introduced and analyzed two models for majority dynamics on stochastic block models.
 For the Markovian model, we showed that any initial bias of the opinions leads to a uniformly large advantage of the winning probabilities, and gave sufficient conditions for the leading opinion to win a.a.s.
-For the non-Markovian model, we analyze the phase transition between a fast consensus and a halt of the dynamics.
-A conjecture is made regarding the sharpness of the phase transition, whose analogue in the case $p=1$ is confirmed.
+For the non-Markovian model, we analyze the phase transition between fast consensus and non-consensus behavior, which in the regimes proved here is realized by a halt of the dynamics.
+We identify the first and second leading-order terms that govern the critical phase.
 In addition, in the following we mention a few other interesting directions.

 First, as mentioned in the introduction, the $k$-majority dynamics model serves as an alternative to majority dynamics on a static random graph.
 It is not difficult to formulate $k$-majority dynamics models on SBM with a community structure of those sharing the same opinion.
-In the literature of $k$-majority dynamics, besides whether consensus is reached, the consensus time is also of great interest.
+In the literature of $k$-majority dynamics, besides whether consensus is reached, the consensus time is also of great interest \cite{doerr2011stabilizing,becchetti2016stabilizing,cooper2015fast, ghaffari2018nearly,shimizu2021phase}.
 The corresponding analogues require further careful studies.

-Second, a model of a similar flavor as our non-Markovian model arises when considering the majority dynamics model for \ER graphs studied by \cite{sah2021majority}.
+Second, a model of a similar flavor as our non-Markovian model arises when considering the majority dynamics model for \ER graphs.
 Pick a constant $K>1$.
-Suppose that each agent alters his/her opinion only if the number of opposite opinions of his/hers is at least $K$ times the number of his/her opinions.
+Suppose that each agent alters their opinion only if the number of neighbors holding the opposite opinion is at least $K$ times the number of neighbors holding their own opinion.
 Similar questions can be asked such as what difference $\Delta$ guarantees unanimity of the advantageous opinion, and how many days it would take.
 In this case, the block structure is encoded locally among the agents, instead of globally on the graph.